promcon/website/content/2017-munich/submit.md

 ## Submit a talk

-The PromCon Call for Papers (CFP) is open for talk submissions until May 30, 2017, and we encourage you to submit a talk!
+The PromCon Call for Papers (CfP) is open for talk submissions until May 30, 2017, and we encourage you to submit a talk!

 <a class="btn btn-default btn-lg" href="https://docs.google.com/forms/d/e/1FAIpQLSeaCvOQ7yUatgnhY_cZo2UR9rZywml4Gt0xQDlv1srJ8k4fxw/viewform" target="_blank" role="button">